 - Go for Tuesdays or Thursdays.
 Tuesdays and Thursdays are the best days of the week for a webinar due to the process of elimination.
 Even if your information is interesting and engaging, most people aren’t going to want to attend a webinar during the weekend.
 Mondays have too much going on to catch up from the weekend.
 Wednesdays are usually nose-to-grindstone project finishing days, and Fridays, well… focusing on Friday is hard enough.
 That’s why you’re left with your in-between days: Tuesday and Thursday.

 Make sure you’re promoting your webinar

 You need to promote your webinar to make sure people know it’s happening.
 Otherwise, all your other work will be in vain.
-We’ll be writing on this topic further in the future (stay tuned!), but for now here are some of the most
+Read this post for more detail on how to promote a webinar, but for now here are some of the most important tips: